Fencepost Planter

 view from the top

-I use these for making into fencepost planters.
-Cut at about 30cm (1') from the top,m leaving the shallow depression where it's rotted out.
+I turn these into fencepost planters.
+Cut at about 30cm (1') from the top.
+Make sure you keep the shallow depression where it's rotted out to plant into.

 They are big enough for a few Sedum and Sempervivum, who relish the dry conditions.